iogf/eacc/README.md

 to handle ambiguous grammar in a similar fashion to Backus-Naur in a succinct approach.

 The code below specifies a lexer and a parsing approach for a simple expression calculator.

-Consider the rule below:

-    r0:a b c -> T

-Where a b and c are token types and T is a type associated to the pattern.
-When the pattern is trigged it is associated to the type T.

-Now consider there is also a rule.

-    r1: T m n c -> P

-When the rule above is trigged it is associated to the type P.

-Consider now the string below as being the document's token types.

-    a b c m n c

-It will first match the tokens below with r0.

-    a b c

-Then it will look like.

-    T m n c

-Then it will match against r1.
-The resulting structure will be of type P.

-The whole process gives you an AST like.

-    [[a, b, c], m, n, c]

-That simple approach can be used to build complex AST's for documents.

-That method is used below to implement a mathematical expression calculator.
-In that context, when two numbers are summed or subtracted the result is also a number.
+When one of the mathematical operations +, -, * or / is executed then the result is a number

-Based on a simple assertion it is possible to implement our calculator.
+Based on such a simple assertion it is possible to implement our calculator.

 ~~~python
 from eacc.eacc import Rule, Grammar, Struct, Eacc
 from eacc.lexer import Lexer, LexMap, LexNode, XSpec
 from eacc.token import Plus, Minus, LP, RP, Mul, Div, Num, Blank, Sof, Eof